 The above views portray a negative attitudes by female teachers towards AA.
 The negative attitudes are attributed to negative perceptions of AA.
 Female teachers perceived that AA causes females to be looked down as weak, incapable and less intelligent to lead schools.
 The views also revealed a perception by female teachers that female teachers promoted through AA are less respected by the stakeholders who are skeptical of their professional qualifications.
 The perception is that AA lowers the standard and quality of leadership.
 Yet, some female teachers perceived AA as stigmatising them as incompetent due to the perception that their promotion was based on AA consideration instead of on merit.
-However, there was a different dimension mentioned by some of the post of headship because of the demands the job places on school heads.
+However, there was a different dimension mentioned by some of the potential women beneficiaries of AA.
+These showed a lack of passion for the post of headship because of the demands the job places on school heads.
 These expressed lack of interest because of the work conditions posed by headship: